Welcome to the 2018-2019 Cohort of the Perrone-Sizer Institute

 Jeff Shea is a high school social studies teacher in Belmont, MA.
 Jeff teaches Modern World History and Global Leadership, an elective he developed that has students exploring social justice and human rights issues.
 He looks for every opportunity to allow students to be creative, to think critically about global issues, and to hone their research skills.
 His hope is that this approach also makes learning fun and inspires students to make a difference in the world.
 A lifelong learner, Jeff completed his doctorate from Northeastern University in 2013 and has taught graduate school education classes in Madrid over the summer.
 Jeff served as the 2015 Massachusetts Teacher of the Year.

 Elementary Mathematics Coach, Boston Teacher Residency

 Glen Sherman is the elementary mathematics coach for the Boston Teacher Residency, based in the Dudley Street Neighborhood Charter School in Roxbury.
 In that role, he teaches the math methods course for BTR teaching residents and provides instructional coaching for both teachers and residents.
-His work in education includes ten years teaching third and fourth grade in two elementary schools in the Fields Corner neighborhood in Dorchester—where he served on a variety of instructional and math leadership teams, provided professional development at the school and district levels, and served as a mentor teacher in the BTR—and six years as a Math Coach in the Cambridge Public Schools.
+His work in education includes ten years teaching 3rd and 4th grade in two elementary schools in the Fields Corner neighborhood in Dorchester—where he served on a variety of instructional and math leadership teams, provided professional development at the school and district levels, and served as a mentor teacher in the BTR—and six years as a Math Coach in the Cambridge Public Schools.
 He has also served as adjunct faculty at Lesley University.
 His work is firmly rooted in the belief that all children have the potential to be powerful mathematical thinkers and problem solvers.